 Definition:

-A webmaster is a person who manages a website.
+A webmaster is a person who manages and manages a website.
 Some definitions indicate that a webmaster is the person responsible for an Internet server, although it is popularly known by this term as the owner of a website or the person in charge of keeping it enabled.

 Functions of a webmaster